xiocode/twisted/docs/projects/core/howto/constants.rst

     256
     >>>

-And these constants can be looked up by name or value:
+These constants can be looked up by name or value:

 .. code-block:: console